galanonym/.vim/readme.md

     ? - start searching up
     * - find next word that is same as word on cursor (fast search)
     # - find prev word that is same as word on cursor (fast search)

-Replace
-    :5,12s/foo/bar/g - replace all foo with bar between lines 5 and 12

 Undo/Repeat